 There’s something deeply entrancing about the act of being in motion, something that seems to speaks to humans universally.
 Small children press their faces against windows as miles peel by, and every young adult professes “travel” or “adventuring” as a hobby.
 In spite of this human fact, something within me was unsettled by the thought of a several-day road trip.
 Some of that feeling came from a lack of experience with such incredible scales.
 Compared to the journey that lay before me, it felt like my life had been lived in miniature.
 Road trips I had endlessly complained about lasted 10, maybe 12 hours.
 Now, I would spend 10 hours just in Texas.
 I’d always suspected that the US was too large, but planning the trip confirmed it.

 Whatever my trepidation, the trip had to commence, and even below the nerves, I did harbor excitement about the prospect of seeing the west for the first time.
 The beginning of my journey was mundane, very much of the “every journey begins with the first step” mold.
-My friend and I made it through those states no one really wants to be from without incident.
+My friend and I made it through the midwest without incident.
 It wasn’t until Dallas at the end of the first day that I really began to feel the gravity of the situation.